Downtown Master Plan

-Graham has been working on a Downtown Plan to allow us to update our infrastructure and steer design choices in the future.
-A copy of the plan, which hasn’t yet been heard by the Graham City Council, is available here: Draft Downtown Plan
+Graham adopted a Downtown Master Plan to allow us to update our infrastructure and steer design choices in the future.
+The Graham City Council adopted the plan at their November 5, 2019 meeting.
+A copy of the plan is available here: Adopted Downtown Master Plan

 Graham adopted a new comprehensive plan effective September 5th, 2015.
 The Graham 2035 Comprehensive Plan has a few changes that were undertaken as a result of feedback from Council members and the public at the meeting, which will be forthcoming.
 Please inquire if you have any questions regarding the plan.